 A Utah Rex rabbit farmer recommends Moyle’s Tannery, "The Official Tannery of the National Trappers Association."
 I'm told that Moyle's Tannery can make even a buck pelt soft and pliable.

-Tanning requires several weeks of soaking in an alum or acid ‘brine,’ and then lots of elbow grease stretching and softening the pelt.
+Tanning requires up to several weeks of soaking in an alum or acid ‘brine,’ and then lots of elbow grease stretching and softening the pelt.

 In this fashion, animal skins have preserved human lives in northern climates for millennia.

 Tips from the experts, or at least from others with lots of tanning experience, is invaluable to any homesteader or backyard rabbit breeder.
 Here are two excellent resources: